 In order to eliminate arbitrary decisions by directors, the Company will establish the Independent Committee, which is solely composed of members who are independent from the management of the Company such as outside directors to make objective decisions with respect to matters such as the implementation or non-implementation of the gratis allotment of stock acquisition rights or the acquisition of stock acquisition rights under the Plan.
-In addition, the Board of Directors may, if prescribed in the Plan, hold a meeting of shareholders and confirm the intent of the Company's shareholders regarding the implementation of the gratis allotment of the stock acquisition rights or other measures.
+In addition, the Board of Directors may, if prescribed in the Plan, hold a meeting of shareholders and confirm the intent of the Company's shareholders.